[2 MIN READ/2 MIN WATCH]

 In this article:

-A video shows the dramatic effects of wearing a mask.
+A video shows the dramatic effects of how masks protect you.

 A demonstration by the Microbiology Lab at Providence Sacred Heart Medical Center & Children's Hospital shows how wearing a mask can protect you (and others) in close proximity and even at a safe 6-foot distance from viruses and other pathogens.